spectrum-health-systems/tingen-documentation/Development/Processes/Monthly-development.md

 ![BASEDON_VERSION](https://img.shields.io/badge/BASED%20ON%20Tingen%YYYY.MM-white?style=for-the-badge)
 ```

-...where `YYYY.MM` is the Year.Month value for the current documentation.
+...where `YY.MM` is the Year.Month value for the current documentation.

-Replace the value of `YYYY.MM` with the current Year.Month.
+Replace the value of `YY.MM` with the current Year.Month.

 # 8. Update the AutoHotKey script